robrechtdr/alien_language_parser/README.markdown

 print alien_eval("(2 DOWN ((1 LEFT (2 RIGHT 3)) UP 3)) DOWN 11")		#returns ?

 Your task is to write a short Python program that can parse this language without using any non standard python 2.7 library (and/or the eval function).
 Furthermore you should NOT use the REGEX module.

+> Check the git branches for alternative algorithms (which use e.g. a while loop instead of recursion).